Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Introduction

 \section{Introduction}

-Water-based Liquid Scintillator (WbLS) technology is a significant advancement in neutrino detection, which may offer a versatile and cost-effective medium for the next generation of large-scale experiments.
+Water-based Liquid Scintillator (WbLS) technology~\cite{YEH201151} represents a significant advancement in neutrino detection, offering a versatile and potentially cost-effective detection medium for the next generation of large-scale experiments, particularly because water constitutes its primary component.
 WbLS is created by forming stable, nanometer-scale micelles of liquid scintillator within an aqueous solution.
-This method seeks to combine the advantages of water Cherenkov and liquid scintillator detectors, enabling the simultaneous detection and separation of Cherenkov and scintillation light.
-As a result, it achieves improved energy resolution compared to a pure water Cherenkov detector, while also offering potential for event imaging and particle identification.
-These capabilities are crucial for background rejection and could impact sensitivity to a broad range of neutrino physics, ranging from MeV-scale solar and supernova neutrinos to GeV-scale long-baseline neutrino oscillations.
+This method seeks to combine the advantages of water Cherenkov~\cite{FUKUDA2003418,BELLERIVE201630} and liquid scintillator detectors~\cite{BOREXINO:2023ygs,PhysRevLett.90.021802,JUNO:2025gmd}, allowing the simultaneous detection and separation of Cherenkov and scintillation light.
+Several ongoing studies of this medium~\cite{Steiger_2024,Bhattacharya2026BUTTON30,D0MA00055H, Askins2020THEIA} have demonstrated the potential to achieve improved energy resolution compared to a pure water Cherenkov detector, while also offering the possibility of event imaging and particle identification capabilities.
+These capabilities are important for background rejection and event reconstruction.
+Realizing their full potential in a large-scale detector will require addressing key challenges, including achieving the radiopurity levels needed for low-rate measurements such as solar neutrino detection~\cite{DayaBay:2018yms,BELLERIVE201630} and developing event reconstruction techniques in the intermediate optical regime relevant to GeV-scale long-baseline oscillation experiments~\cite{PATTERSON2013151,DUNE:2021tad}.
+Detailed assessments of the projected physics reach, spanning MeV-scale solar and supernova neutrinos~\cite{Hyper-Kamiokande:2021frf} to GeV-scale oscillation measurements, can be found in Ref.~\cite{Theia}

 The promise of this technology has led to its adoption in several experiments.
 These initiatives are part of a global, phased R\&D program.
 The goal is to scale WbLS from benchtop concepts to kiloton-scale detectors.
-Experiments such as ANNIE \cite{ANNIE} at Fermilab utilize WbLS for enhanced neutrino detection, while the \textsc{Eos} detector \cite{EoS} at UC Berkeley has being constructed as a 20-ton performance demonstrator to validate key technologies.
+Experiments such as ANNIE \cite{ANNIE} at Fermilab utilize WbLS for enhanced neutrino detection, while the \textsc{Eos} detector \cite{EoS} at UC Berkeley has been constructed as a 20-ton performance demonstrator to validate key technologies.
 The proposed \textsc{Theia} experiment \cite{Theia} is a multi-kiloton detector with a broad physics program, including studies of neutrino oscillations, neutrinoless double beta decay, and solar neutrinos.
 WbLS is one candidate for the target medium in \textsc{Theia}.
 The success of these future projects depends on understanding WbLS behavior at scale.